 In many research projects the coupling of different software frameworks and software tools are an important issue.
-In [1] Schopfer et. al. present an integration platform (CHEOPS) for chemical process modeling and simulation.
+In [1] Schopfer et al. present an integration platform (CHEOPS) for the modeling and simulation of chemical processes.
 In this approach an overall integration framework is provided in which all simulation and visualization tools are integrated.
-Riedel et al. present a network-based coupling of the visualization tool VISIT and existing simulation algorithms running on a highperformance computing (HPC) system.
-Within the CONV project [2] the VISIT internal client - server architecture is used for handling the coupling process.
-In addition to these approaches for coupling different software tools there are also solutions for coupling algorithms to enhancing the capabilities of an existing software framework.
-In [3] Raffinn et. al. describe the coupling of algorithms for mass-spring systems and deformable objects with an existing VR Software framework to process distributed physical based simulations.
-Our approach builds upon the ideas of the presented papers and on our prior work presented in the section III.
+Riedel et al. present a network-based coupling of the visualization tool VISIT and existing simulation algorithms running on a high-performance computing (HPC) system.
+Within the CONV project [2] the VISIT internal client-server architecture is used for handling the coupling process.
+In addition to these approaches for coupling different software tools there are also solutions for coupling algorithms to enhance the capabilities of an existing software framework.
+In [3] Raffinn et al. describe the coupling of algorithms for mass-spring systems and deformable objects with an existing VR Software framework to